in

 The impact of leadership on employee retention cannot be overstated.
 Good employees often leave when they experience ineffective or unsupportive leadership.
 A toxic work environment, lack of communication, and a lack of trust in leadership can drive talented individuals away.
 Consider the case of Sarah, an accomplished sales manager who left her organization due to micromanagement and an autocratic leadership style.
 She sought an environment where she could thrive under a leader who fostered autonomy and trust.

-4. Work-Life Imbalance:
+4. Work-Life Imbalance

 “There is no such thing as work-life balance.
 There are work-life choices, and you make them, and they have consequences.” – Jack Welch